mug896/virtualbox-bash-completion/README.md

 cloud        hostonly     intnet       natnetwork   null
 ```

-You can see virtualbox command usage with
+You can see virtualbox subcommand usage with
 > vboxmanage command-name
 > vboxmanage help command-name (detail version)